sajidkhan2067/ML-Feature-Selection-PCA/README.md

 # PCA (Principal Component Analysis)
 PCA is a dimensionality reduction technique commonly used in machine learning and data analysis.
 While PCA is primarily used for dimensionality reduction, it can also be employed for feature selection, albeit indirectly.
+Steps:
+1. Wireshark is used to create a .pcap file from network traffic.
+Then this [dataset](https://ieee-dataport.org/documents/dosddos-attack-dataset-5g-network-slicing) is created.
+2. CICIFlowMeter converts 84 features from a .pcap file to a .csv file.
-To cross-check the most important features for DoS/DDoS attacks, Principal Component Analysis (PCA) is calculated for VM-Based dataset (https://ieee-dataport.org/documents/dosddos-attack-dataset-5g-network-slicing).
-The top 10 features are printed based on the variance in below table.
-PCA was calculated using ’sklearn’ library of Python.
+3. PCA calculates the top 10 features based on the variance shown in the table below.
+PCA was calculated using the’sklearn’ library of Python.

 | Serial | Features            | Variance (%) |
 |--------|---------------------|--------------|